ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 To make the extension more powerful, following features should be considered:

+- [ ] Add [custom task](https://code.visualstudio.com/api/extension-guides/task-provider) to automatically include libraries when invoking proverif.
-- [ ] Integrate with [VSCode testing](https://code.visualstudio.com/api/extension-guides/testing) to show output of proverif nicely
+- [ ] Integrate with [VSCode testing](https://code.visualstudio.com/api/extension-guides/testing) to show output of proverif nicely.
-- [ ] Add go to definition functionality (likely needs proper parser (and therefore grammar) of ProVerif)
+- [ ] Add go to definition functionality (likely needs proper parser (and therefore grammar) of ProVerif).